Jb757/PeabodyBookRecommender/README.md

 ### `main.py`

-`main.py` right now only has a few lines of code which when run will output to the terminal the top most similar `results` to the terminal.
-In future this will be used to create the web app as well as produce the recommendations.
+`main.py` is now obsolete and is only really used for debugging Peabody locally.

+### `app.py`

+`app.py` is now the main file to run (will go through this in installation below).
+This is now where the code for the web app resides.

 ## Installation

 - First run `pip install -r requirements.txt` to install all of the required dependencies
 - You must have the spacy small language model, if you do not, run `python -m spacy download en_core_web_sm`
-- running the main.py file with line 7 commented out will train a model for the recommender model you have selected at the time `Doc2VecRecommender` will create a file called `doc2vecModel` and the `TfidRecommender` will create a file called `model.pickle`.
-- Once the models are trained then you can uncomment line 7 and they will be significantly quicker to find recommendations printed to your terminal.
+- The web app now works with the TFIDFRecommender module.
+This is the basic version of the recommender but now once `app.py` is run the web app locallu will use the `model.pickle` vectors in order to fetch recommendations
+- I will be deploying this soon once a couple more features have been built in.

 ## Future plans